 (b) The ATSAC will meet as necessary.

 (6) Procedures, Bylaws, and Decision-making Process.
 At a minimum, the ATSAC will observe the procedures specified below.
-The ATSAC will develop other necessary procedures and bylaws in consultation with the Department.
+The ATSAC will develop other necessary procedures and bylaws in consultation with DEQ.

 (a) Final decisions must be made by a quorum of members, based on consensus when possible.
 If consensus is not possible, decisions will be made by majority vote with a quorum present.

-(b) If necessary, the Department may obtain a facilitator to assist the ATSAC.
+(b) If necessary, DEQ may obtain a facilitator to assist the ATSAC.

-(c) The bylaws will include provisions for removing a member for cause, with concurrence by the Commission.
+(c) The bylaws will include provisions for removing a member for cause, with concurrence by EQC.

 Stat.
 Auth.: ORS 468.035, 468A.010(1), 468A.015 Stats.
 Implemented: Hist.: DEQ 15-2003, f. & cert. ef.
 11-3-03